Lafora disease: Research

 The disease is named after Gonzalo Rodríguez Lafora (1886–1971), a Spanish neuropathologist who first recognized small inclusion bodies in Lafora patients in the early to mid 1900s.

 Recent research has investigated whether inhibition of glycogen synthesis through restriction of glucose intake could potentially stop the formation of the Lafora Bodies in neurons in laforin-deficient mice models while also reducing the chances of seizures.

 Researchers in the U.S., Canada, and Europe formed the Lafora Epilepsy Cure Initiative with funding from the National Institutes of Health.
 The group aims to interrupt the process of how the mutations in laforin and malin interfere with normal carbohydrate metabolism in mice models.

+Society and culture

+Patient organizations

+There are patient organizations in the United States (Chelsea's Hope), Italy (Tempo Zero and A.I.L.A.), France (France Lafora), and Spain (AEVEL).

+Chelsea's Hope began as a website in the fall of 2007 as a means to share Chelsea Gerber's story with her family and friends.
+As the Gerber family connected with others affected by Lafora, they formed a patient advocacy organization in September 2009.
+Chelsea's Hope Lafora Children Research Fund is an IRS 501(c)3 non-profit organization, EIN: 27-1008382.
+The mission of Chelsea's Hope is to improve the lives of those affected by Lafora Disease and help accelerate the development of treatments.

+In 2016, shortly before Chelsea's death, her mother Linda recorded a video sharing a day in their life.
+From myoclonus to a feeding tube replacement, viewers can learn what it means to live with Lafora Disease.